 | Yes | The name of the vector index. |

-| Yes | The ID of the DashScope model that generates vectors. |
+| Yes | Specifies the ID of the DashScope model for generating embeddings. |

 | No | The text to process.
-You must specify only one of |
+You must specify one of |

-| No | The path to a text file or an OSS object. |
+| No | The path to a text file or an OSS object to process. |

-| No | The path to an image file, an OSS object, or a URL. |
+| No | The path to an image file, an OSS object, or a URL to process. |

-| No | The URL of the video. |
+| No | The URL of the video to process. |

-| No | A custom unique key for the vector. |
+| No | Specifies a custom unique key for the vector. |

-| No | Adds a prefix to an automatically generated or user-specified key. |
+| No | Adds a prefix to the automatically generated or specified key. |

-| No | Uses the input filename as the vector key. |
+| No | Uses the name of the input file as the vector key. |

-| No | Passes model-specific parameters to DashScope in JSON format, for example, |
+| No | Specifies model-specific parameters to pass to DashScope in JSON format, for example, |

-| No | The metadata for the vector, in JSON format. |
+| No | The metadata for the vector, specified as a JSON string. |

 | No | The maximum number of concurrent requests for batch processing.
-The default is 4. |
+Default: 4. |

 | No | Specifies the output format.
 Valid values are |

-| No | The region of the source OSS object.
-Required if the input is an OSS object. |
+| No | If the input is an OSS object, this parameter specifies the object's region. |

-| No | Enables access via a presigned URL when the input is an OSS object. |
+| No | Generates a presigned URL for accessing the input OSS object. |

-Query command parameters
+query command parameters

 Parameter | Required | Description |